FaiyaazHawk/Ani-Next/README.md

 ## Features
 - Responsive and clear UI/UX
-- Search any Anime you want ont he search page (credit to the API for partial name search)
+- Search any Anime you want on the search page (credit to the API for partial name search)

 ## Technologies Used